open-orchestra/open-orchestra-docs/en/developer_guide/install_with_vagrant.rst

 * Import the base box
 * Launch it
-* Run all the provisionning scripts
+* Run all the provisioning scripts

 .. code-block:: bash